Lawliet1701/mcp-sitecore-server/README.md

     - [x] `indexing-initialize-search-index`: initializes one or more search indexes
     - [x] `indexing-get-search-index`: returns a search index
     - [x] `indexing-find-item`: finds an item in a search index
+    - [ ] ~~`indexing-initialize-item`: initializes items with the PowerShell automatic properties for each field.
+Skipped, no value for MCP server.~~

 - [ ] Sitecore CLI